juliabanerjee/juliabanerjee/readme.md

 **Hi there👋**

-<p>My name is Julia and I am a Junior Software Engineer who is looking to kickstart their career in tech!</p>
+<p>My name is Julia and I am a Junior Software Engineer who is interning at Snyk.</p>

 <p>My pronouns are they/them 🏳️‍⚧️ 🏳️‍🌈 </p>